syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Data-Exploration.md

 ## Expanding headers

 Pivot grid supports to drill down the pivot item with the help of row headers and column headers.
-To expand either all the headers or specific headers, built-in methoods are available in pivot grid.
+To expand either all the headers or specific headers, built-in methods are available in pivot grid.

 ### Expanding all headers